BuildwShub/Diagnostic-Healthcare---Dashboard/README.md

     git clone https://github.com/PrasadKanakgiri/Customer-Healthcare-Dashboard.git
     ```
 2. **Open the Power BI file**:
-    Download Customer Healthcare Dashboard.pbix
+    Download Diagnostic Healthcare Dashboard.pbix
     Open the `.pbix` file in Power BI Desktop.

 ## Usage

 1. Open Power BI Desktop.
-2. Load the Apollo Healthcare dataset or connect to the dataset if it's stored in a database.
+2. Load the Diagnostic Healthcare dataset or connect to the dataset if it's stored in a database.
 3. Navigate through the different visualizations and interact with the data to gain insights.
 4. Use filters to customize the view based on specific criteria such as date ranges, patient ID, etc.